graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `string`

-A wrapper around Date.prototype.toUTCString.
-Takes a date object, and returns a string representation of the equivalent date in UTC.
+A wrapper around `Date.prototype.toUTCString`.
+Takes a `Date` object, and returns a string representation of the equivalent date in UTC.
 ***
 ## Function##